-For weed control on golf courses, cemeteries, parks, and lawns, apply 2.0 to 4.0 pts CLEAN AMINE (0.93 to 1.87 lbs ae) per acre when weeds are young and actively growing.
+For weed control on golf courses, cemeteries, parks, and lawns, apply 2 to 4 pts CLEAN AMINE per acre when weeds are young and actively growing.
 Do not apply to newly seeded areas until grass is well established.
 Use sufficient gallonage for thorough and uniform coverage.
 Limited to 2 applications per year.
-Maximum of 1.6 qts CLEAN AMINE per acre (1.5 lbs ae/acre) per application.
-The maximum seasonal rate is 3.2 qts CLEAN AMINE per acre (3.0 lbs ae/acre), excluding spot treatments.
+Maximum of 1.6 qts CLEAN AMINE/acre (1.5 lbs ae/acre) per application.
+The maximum seasonal rate is 3.2 qts CLEAN AMINE/acre (3.0 lbs ae/acre), excluding spot treatments.

-PINE RELEASE: To control hardwoods, such as Oak, Hickory, Maple, Pecan, Elm, Sumac, and Hawthorn in Southern pine stands, use CLEAN AMINE undiluted in a concentrate tree injector calibrated to apply 0.75 ml per injection.
+PINE RELEASE: To control hardwoods, such as Oak, Hickory, Maple, Pecan, Elm, Sumac, and Hawthorn in Southern pine stands, use CLEAN AMINE undiluted in a concentrate tree injector calibrated to apply 0.75 ml. per injection.
 Space injections 2" apart, edge to edge, completely around the tree and close to the base.
 The injector bit must penetrate the inner bark.
-On hard-to-kill species such as Hickory, Dogwood, Red Maple, Blue Beech and Ash, make injections 1" to 1.5" apart, edge to edge.
+On hard-to-kill species such as Hickory, Dogwood, Red Maple, Blue Beech and Ash, make injections 1" to 11⁄2" apart, edge to edge.
 Treatment may be made at any time of year.
 Limit to one injection application per year.
-Use 1.0 to 2.0 ml of undiluted CLEAN AMINE formulation per injection site (no more than 4.0 lbs ae/acre).
+Use 1 to 2 ml of undiluted CLEAN AMINE (no more than 4.0 lbs ae) formulation per injection site.

-CONTROL OF SOUTHERN WILD ROSE: On rangelands, roadsides, and fencerows, use 1.0 gal of CLEAN AMINE (3.74 lbs ae) plus 4.0 to 8.0 fluid ounces of an agricultural surfactant per 100 gals of water and spray thoroughly as soon as foliage is well developed.
-On rangeland, apply a maximum of 2.0 qts (1.87 lbs ae) of CLEAN AMINE per acre per application.
+CONTROL OF SOUTHERN WILD ROSE: On rangelands, roadsides, and fencerows, use 1 gal of CLEAN AMINE plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gals of water and spray thoroughly as soon as foliage is well developed.
+On rangeland, apply a maximum of 2 qts of CLEAN AMINE per acre per application.
 Do not graze dairy animals on treated areas within 7 days after application.
 Do not graze meat animals on treated areas within 3 days before slaughter.
 Do not cut treated grass for hay within 30 days after application.

-Maximum of 2.0 lbs ae/acre (2.14 gts CLEAN AMINE) per application.
+Maximum of 2.0 lbs ae/acre per application.